 On the one hand, we finally are able to retire and enjoy the fruits of our labors.
 However, health challenges can slow us down as we age.
 And some of these health concerns — such as dementia — can be devastating.

-Following are a few lifestyle changes that science says can lower the risk of developing this disease.
+Following are a few lifestyle changes that science says can lower the risk of developing this loss of cognitive functioning.

 Talk to your doctor

 Research out of the University of Michigan found that while nearly half of people in their 50s and 60s fear developing dementia, only 5% have talked to their doctor about it.

 Dr. Donovan Maust, a geriatric psychiatrist at the university who specializes in dementia-related care, explained:

 “There is growing evidence that adults in mid-life can take steps to lower their risk of dementia, including increasing physical activity and controlling health conditions like hypertension and diabetes.
 Unfortunately, our findings suggest that people may not be aware of this and are not asking their doctor.”

 Eating a more healthful diet could cut your risk of cognitive impairment by more than one-third.
 That finding was released at the 2017 Alzheimer’s Association International Conference.

 In particular, researchers lauded what is called the Mediterranean diet, which is rich in fruits, vegetables and whole grains.